openbikesensor/portal/README.md

 docker-compose up -d --build api worker frontend
 ```

-If this does not work, please open an issue and describe the problem you're
-having, as it is important to us that onboarding is super easy :)

 Your frontend should be running at http://localhost:3001 and the API at
 http://localhost:3000 -- but you probably only need to access the frontend for
 testing.
-The frontend dev server also proxies all unknown requests to the API,
-so the frontend always just requests data at its own URL.

 ### Migrating (Development)

 Migrations are not implemented yet.
 Once we need them, we'll add them and
 document the usage here.

+## Import OpenStreetMap data

+You need to import road information from OpenStreetMap for the portal to work.
+This information is stored in your PostgreSQL database and used when processing
+tracks (instead of querying the Overpass API), as well as for vector tile
+generation.

+* Install `osm2pgsql`.
+* Download the area(s) you would like to import from [GeoFabrik](https://download.geofabrik.de).
+* Import each file like this:

+    ```bash
+    osm2pgsql --create --hstore --style api/roads_import.lua -O flex \
+      -H localhost -d obs -U obs \
+      path/to/downloaded/myarea-latest.osm.pbf
+    ```

+You might need to adjust the host, database and username (`-H`, `-d`, `-U`) to
+your setup, and also provide the correct password when queried.
+This process
+should take a few seconds to minutes, depending on the area size.
+You can run
+the process multiple times, with the same or different area files, to import or
+update the data.
+You can also truncate the `road` table before importing if you
+want to remove outdated road information.

+Refer to the documentation of `osm2pgsql` for assistance.
+We are using "flex
+mode", the provided script `api/roads_import.lua` describes the transformations
+and extractions to perform on the original data.

-## Tileserver generation
+## Static tile generation

 The above instructions do not include the serving of vector tiles with the
 collected data.
 That is to be set up separately.
 Please follow the instructions
 in [tile-generator](./tile-generator/README.md).

+### Troubleshooting

+If any step of the instructions does not work for you, please open an issue and
+describe the problem you're having, as it is important to us that onboarding is
+super easy :)